superstringsoftware/superstringsoftware.github.com/index.md

 ---
 layout: page1
-title: Hello World!
+title: SuperstringSoftware Ventures
-tagline: Supporting tagline
+tagline: because *it* should be easy
 ---
 {% include JB/setup %}